 SuperDARN stands for Super Dual Auroral Radar Network.
 The network consists of over 30 low-power HF radars that look into Earth's upper atmosphere beginning at mid-latitudes and extending into the polar regions.
 The radars operate continuously and observe the motion of charged particles (plasma) in the ionosphere and other effects that provide scientists with information on Earth's space environment.
 The knowledge gained from this work provides insight into space weather hazards including radiation exposure for high-altitude travelers and disruptions to communication networks, navigation systems (GPS), and electrical power grids.

-The SuperDARN Research Group at Virginia Tech (VT) collaborates with an international community of scientists and engineers to operate the radars and share data.
+The SuperDARN Research Group at Virginia Tech (VT) collaborates with an international community of scientists and engineers to operate radars and share data.
 The VT Group operates five radars.
-For a summary of the radars and their affiliations, visit our Radar Maps/Tables/Links page.
+For a summary of the radars and their affiliations, visit the Radar Maps/Tables/Links web page.

 Read All SuperDARN News Articles.